 💰 Price tag: $12.50/month or $119.88/year, free “basic” plan

 ✅ Features: Easy drag-and-drop interface, flexible notes board, "moodboard" for inspiration, web clipper to save research and inspiration from the Internet

 As all authors know, writing isn't always linear, because thinking itself isn't linear.
-Too often, straight-laced writing apps can't match up to the messy, chaotic, and wonderful way in which writers brainstorm and develop their novels — especially when they're just starting to take shape.
+Too often, straight-laced writing apps can't match up to the messy, chaotic, and wonderful way in which writers brainstorm and develop their stories — especially when they're just starting to take shape.

 That's where this software comes in!
-Milanote is an easy-to-use creative writing app that allows you to organize your research, ideas, characters and outline in one place, without being too restrictive.
-Its flexible visual workspace lets you clearly see the connections between your ideas and characters, create mind maps, and develop moodboards.
+Milanote is a super-versatile app that allows you to organize your research, ideas, characters and outline in one single place.
+Its visual workspace lets you clearly connect your thoughts, create mind maps, and develop moodboards.
 And for those who really struggle to get started, Milanote's amazingly detailed templates (see above) could be just what you need to hit the ground running.

 In other words, Milanote is ideal for the initial planning stages of your novel.
-Not to mention it's highly intuitive and easy-to-use, so authors can concentrate on the important stuff — their writing — rather than trying to figure out all the bells and whistles of the app.
+Not to mention it's incredibly easy-to-use, so authors can concentrate on the important stuff — their writing — rather than trying to figure out all the complexities of the app.